 - Built to last and looks fantastic

 Another fine dog house for your large dog breed, this one is insulated and looks fantastic.
 Like most dog houses, this one does not come with a door.
 But, if you’ve seen my video on making a strip curtain dog house door, then you’ll know just how easy it is to add.
-This is a great dog house for a larger breed and you’re pooch will love it I’m sure.
+This is a great dog house for a larger breed (like Alaskan Malamute) and you’re pooch will love it I’m sure.

 Want the BEST DOG HOUSE EVER?
 Read On.